Religious harmony in India: Satya Pir Temples in Bengal

+Bonbibi and Dakshin Rai Temples in Sundarbans (Bengal)

+Bonbibi, is a legendary goddess of the forest, dubbed as a guardian spirit of the forests and venerated by both the Hindu and the Muslim residents of the Sundarbans (the largest mangrove forest in the world spread across Southern Bangladesh and West Bengal in Eastern India north of Bay of Bengal and home to the Bengal Tigers).
+She is called upon mostly by the honey-collectors and the woodcutters before entering the forest for protection against the attacks from the tigers.
+It is believed that the demon king, Dakkhin Rai (or Dakshin Rai; meaning Lord of the South), an arch-enemy of Bonbibi actually appears in the disguise of a tiger and attacks human beings.

+Punnathala

+Punnathala is an example of religious harmony in India, as the Harmony Village in Malappuram district, Kerala.
+This is a village known for religious harmony, The village is celebrating the Hindus and Muslims coming together to follow tradition and celebrate festivals is known for its tradition of maintaining communal harmony.

 Efforts

+Public efforts

 The late 19th century and early 20th century Indian guru and yogi Sai Baba of Shirdi preached religious harmony through his teaching.
 To practise and promote it he combined the celebration of the Hindu festival of Rama Navami with a Muslim Urs.
 Lokmanya Tilak organised the programmes like Ganesh Chaturthi and Shivjayanti to preach religious harmony among the people.
 Muslims used to play the dhol during the visarjan of the Ganesha idol that marks the culmination of Ganesh Chaturthi.
 The Lalbaugcha Raja of Mumbai, an annually set up Ganesha idol, is also worshipped by Muslims.
-In 2019, a Hindu family in West Bengal chose to worship a Muslim girl as a part of Kumari Puja, a ritual performed during the Hindu festival of Durga Puja.
+Durga Puja (UNESCO Intangible Cultural Heritage since 2021) in West Bengal is not just a Hindu festival nowadays; it's a cultural event that often embodies communal harmony, with instances of Muslims actively participating in and contributing to the festivities along with Hindu brothers.
+These instances range from Muslim families assisting in idol-making and decorations to organizing the pujas itself.
+In 2019, a Hindu family in West Bengal chose to worship a Muslim girl as a part of Kumari Puja, a ritual performed during Durga Puja.

+Government's efforts

 Political, military, and business leaders

 Even though India is predominantly Hindu, its leaders have often included Muslims, Sikhs, Christians, Jains, Zoroastrians, etc.